sudo97/tiger-hs/chap2/README.md

 - [x] Detect unclosed comments, and unclosed strings
 - [x] Provide proper error handling
 - [x] Implement the rest of the tokens
+- [x] Test with the sources from the book